 Williams v.
-City and County of San Francisco
+City and County of San Francisco (Illegal Surveillance)

 In late May and early June 2020 during mass demonstrations of the George Floyd protests, the San Francisco Police Department (SFPD), in defiance of a 2019 city ordinance backed by the ACLU and other civil rights organizations, illegally tapped into a sprawling private camera network to conduct live mass surveillance of protesters.
 SFPD did so without first going through a legally required public process and obtaining permission from the San Francisco Board of Supervisors.